Home / Fish and Seafood Recipes / The Best Super Easy Thyme & Lemon Broiled Cod Recipe

 step three

 Mix the sauce.
-Combine the mayonnaise, lemon zest, anchovy paste, and thyme in a medium bowl.
+Combine the mayonnaise, lemon zest, anchovy paste, and thyme (or other fresh herbs) in a medium bowl.
 Stir in the lemon juice until mixture is smooth.

 A glass bowl filled with lemon sauce to coat the cod fillets sitting on a white counter with a purple spatula in the bowl.